 - Give the washing machine its own stack vent that raises out of the roof.
 If that’s not possible relocate the air vent so that it is above the drain line’s highest point.

-- If a new stack or air vent relocation isn’t possible, change out the generic air vent with a Studor Brand air vent.
+- If a new stack or air vent relocation isn’t possible, replace the generic air vent with a Studor Brand

 The Washing Machine Shakes the Whole Mobile Home

 Shaking, rattling, and rolling should be reserved for the dance floor.
 If your washing machine is making the whole house do the jitterbug it’s likely unbalanced, unlevel, or over-loaded.